NTP 2019-2020: Two Draft Systematic Reviews of Fluoride’s Neurotoxicity

 The Director of FAN, Paul Connett, PhD, noted in his comments submitted to NASEM,

-Chris Neurath, research director for FAN submitted substantive comments to both NASEM and the NTP on the 2020 Review (see all his submissions at the bottom).
+Chris Neurath, research director for FAN submitted substantive comments to both NASEM and the NTP on the 2020 Review (see all submissions at the end).

-Chris identifies with specificity the downgrading of evidence in the Review in his full submission with tables and figures.
-It will shock those who have read the literature to learn that the NTP Review excluded the Bashash 20171 study.
+Chris identifies with specificity the downgrading of evidence in the NTP Review in his full submission with tables and figures.
+It will shock those who have read the literature to learn that the NTP Review excluded the Bashash et al., 2017 study.

 • Excluded the largest effect in the strongest study: Bashash 2017.